Arche Resonance Theory

 8 + 1 + 3 = 12

 The total gauge structure of the physical forces is the combination of the internal symmetry of the tiling and the rotational symmetry of the geometric domain: U(3)× SU(2) = SU(3)× U(1)× SU(2).
 The generator count is exact.
-SU(3) contributes 8 generators, SU(2) contributes 3, and U(1) contributes 1, for a total of 12.
+SU(3) contributes 8 generators, SU(2) contributes 3, and U(1) contributes 1.

 2.4 What Has Been Established

-The gauge group SU(3)× SU(2)× U(1) has been derived from two independent geometric sources: the internal symmetry of the tiling and the rotational symmetry of three-dimensional space.
-The generator count is exact: 8 from SU(3), 3 from SU(2), and 1 from U(1), totalling 12, with no double-counting and nothing introduced by hand.
+The gauge group SU(3)× SU(2)× U(1) has been derived from two independent geometric sources, the internal symmetry of the tiling and the rotational symmetry of three-dimensional space.
+The count is exact: 8 from SU(3), 3 from SU(2), and 1 from U(1), for a total of 12.

 Section 3: The Fubini-Study Metric and the Physical Forces

-Section 2 established the gauge group SU(3)× SU(2)× U(1) from two independent geometric sources, with exact generator count.
-What it did not establish is which physical force each factor governs, or how the U(1) phase symmetry relates to electromagnetism when the Standard Model requires electroweak mixing.
-Both questions are metric questions.
-They cannot be answered by group structure alone: they require knowing how each symmetry acts within the curved geometry of the geometric domain.
-The Fubini-Study metric is that geometry.
+Section 2 derived the gauge group SU(3)× SU(2)× U(1) from two independent geometric sources and established the exact generator count.
+That result alone does not decide which physical force each factor governs, nor does it explain how the U(1) phase symmetry becomes electromagnetism once the Standard Model requires electroweak mixing.
+Those are metric questions.
+Group structure by itself is too thin.
+One must know how each symmetry acts within the curved geometry of the domain.
+The Fubini-Study metric supplies that geometry.

 3.1 The Fubini-Study Metric on CP3